bini-a/hbwater_cameratrap_pheno/README.md

 While the above steps are roughly in order, we will be working on certain aspects of the project throughout, such as:
   - Keeping all code well-documented and clean
   - Creating Jupyter notebooks for each script with embedded markdown/html that explains each step of the script
+  - Determining a final product to make data pipeline easily accessible to average scientist

 ## Progress